Surajit-Ghorai/Ai_project_task/readme.md

 6. LaMini-Flan-T5-783M
 7. Lamini-GPT-774M
 8. LaMini-Cerebras-590M

-Most of the models are taken from huffing face.
+Most of the models are taken from hugging face.

 Platform used:
 Google colab, vs code